federicomariamassari/udacity-rsend/README.md

 ### Overview
 _Simulate a robotic environment with Gazebo and deploy your robot in it.
 Create basic C++ plugins that interact with the world._

+To build the environment for this initial project, to be completed within the first week of enrollment, I drew inspiration from my current home.
+All model CADs (computer-aided designs) are created from scratch, building upon the basic components Gazebo provides (cube, cylinder, sphere) and experimenting with colour as well as translation and rotation features.
+The resulting world is quite realistic and unique, although some components (such as the kitchen block) are a bit heavy.

 <table>
   <tr>
     <td align="center"><img align="center" src="./projects/p1/img/img0.png"/></td>